School of Social Work, College of Public Programs

 Manipulation, Analysis and Visualization of Data: After joining the tables, the next step is to manipulate and transform the dataset for analytical purposes to enable visualization of the results of the desired analysis through maps.
 It is important to ensure that all spatial data employed for analysis are in the same map projection scale such as UTM projections or State Plan Coordinate System.

 In the case of the demonstration project, the following three maps visually indicate the socio-economic profile of seniors in Maricopa County who are part of the study sample and also portray their human service needs.
 Figure 3 indicates a profile of the elderly individuals living in Maricopa County, in terms of their annual income.
-An income of <$20,000 per annum is defined as low income and >$20,000 per annum is defined as medium and high income.
+An income of $20,000 per annum is defined as medium and high income.
 This income classification was decided by the agency for the purpose of statistical analysis.
 It is evident from the map that there are many seniors living in metropolitan Phoenix with an annual income below $20,000.

 Figure 4 visualizes the County seniors’ health insurance (Arizona Long Term Care System – ALTCS) coverage classified by income, indicating that a high proportion of low-income seniors residing in metropolitan Phoenix do not have health insurance coverage.